smohandass/kasten-argocd-k8s/aks/kasten-install-ad-auth/README.md

 Review this [blog](https://www.kasten.io/kubernetes/resources/blog/posts/using-azure-ad-with-kasten-k10-for-authentication-and-authorization) for the setup that is needed on Azure active directory for Kasten authentication to work.

+Fork the repo to your github account and update the values.yaml file according to your install

 ### Create Argo CD application

-Create an ArgoCD application using the following yaml to install Kasten K10 chart
+Create an ArgoCD application using the following yaml to install Kasten K10 chart.
+Update the repoURL to match your Github Repo

 ```
 apiVersion: argoproj.io/v1alpha1